Sovereign-Labs/sovereign-sdk/module-system/sov-cli/README.md

 This package defines a CLI wallet to be used with the Sovereign SDK

 ## Storage
-By default, this wallet persists data in your a directory called `.sov_cli_wallet`, under your home directory.
+By default, this wallet persists data in a directory called `.sov_cli_wallet`, under your home directory.
 Home is defined as follows:
 - Linux:   `/home/alice/`
 - Windows: `C:\Users\Alice\AppData\Roaming`
 - macOS:   `/Users/Alice/Library/Application Support`